hauke96/master-thesis/evaluation/README.md

 Are not covered but would just affect tag evaluation in Overpass making it more complex and slow.

-## Artificial pattern datasets
+## Create an artificial pattern based datasets

 There's the `DatasetCreator` project.
-It takes an area (CLI arguments), the amount of pattern in x and y direction (two last CLI parameters) and the file `pattern.wkt` as input.
+It takes an area and the amount of pattern in x and y direction and the file `pattern.wkt` as input (see CLI argument description by just executing the tool without arguments).
 The pattern is then scaled and repeated to fit exactly within the given area.

+Coordinates will be snapped to each other (which connects near line strings) and coordinates near a line will be snapped to the closest point on that line (again connecting line strings).

 # Run the evaluation

 To run the evaluation, I used the CLI to be able to run the whole process using `sudo`.
 This allows the model to set the thread priority to "high" so that the evaluation process runs more or less on its own thread.

 **Preparations:**